Our forward-looking statement applies to roadmap projections.

 Salesforce Platform Apache Kafka on Heroku Heroku add-on that provides Apache Kafka as a service with full platform integration into the Heroku platform.
 Pro-code

-Change Data Capture Lightning platform component that publishes change events, which represent changes to Salesforce records.
+Change Data Capture Publishes change events, which represent changes to Salesforce records.
+Changes include creation of a new record, updates to an existing record, deletion of a record, and undeletion of a record.
 Low-code to Pro-code

 Outbound Messages* Actions that send XML messages to external endpoints when field values are updated within Salesforce.
 Low-code

-Platform Events / High Volume Platform Events Secure and scalable messages that contain near real-time event data.
+Platform Events Secure and scalable messages that contain custom event data.
 Low-code to Pro-code

 Pub/Sub API API that enables subscriptions to platform events, Change Data Capture events, and/or Real-Time Event Monitoring events.
 Pro-code